 Where possible, less hazardous materials will be substituted for more hazardous materials.
-The purpose of such replacement will reduce the potential for more serious accidents affecting the environment, reduce the generation rate of hazardous waste on campus, and reduce the volume of hazardous wastes contributed by the University to landfills elsewhere.
+The purpose of this replacement is to reduce the potential for more serious accidents affecting the environment, reduce the generation rate of hazardous waste on campus, and reduce the volume of hazardous wastes contributed by the University to landfills elsewhere.
 It is an objective of the University to minimize hazardous waste accumulation points on campus and implement a system of Best Management Practices to safely manage these locations.